Esshahn/spritemate/README.md

 - Added <a href="https://beta.spritemate.com">beta.spritemate.com</a> for latest version
 - Changed deploy setup to work with Netlify
 - jQuery excluded from bundle.js
+- Release notes will only show the latest release, not all releases
+- Removed Help window, documentation will again be handled on the github repo page

 Initially I wanted to remove jQuery and jQuery UI from this project and replace it with Vanilla JS.
 Build time had grown to 10 seconds, which I found quite annoying.
 Replicating jQuery's modal functionality was more challenging than anticipated, therefore I decided to exclude jQuery from the JS bundle again and load it from the CDN.
 This greatly reduced compile time to under 4 seconds.
 Overall the app remains extremely small, with the main App code around 20kb and jQuery around 98kb.